 Director/Producer – Larry Buchanan, Screenplay – Tony Houston, [Uncreditedly Based on the Film Voodoo Woman Written by Russell Bender & V.I.
 Voss], Photography – Ralph K. Johnson, Special Effects – Jack Bennett, Art Direction – Robert Dracup.
 Production Company – Azalea Pictures.

-Curse of the Swamp Creature was based on the AIP film Voodoo Woman (1957), an entertainingly cheap potboiler that featured Marla English as a gold-digging strumpet heading into native jungle in search of treasure and coming across mad scientist Tom Conway who is trying to use voodoo to create a female monster.
+Curse of the Swamp Creature was another of these AIP remakes.
+In this case it is based on the film Voodoo Woman (1957), an entertainingly cheap potboiler that featured Marla English as a gold-digging strumpet heading into native jungle in search of treasure and coming across mad scientist Tom Conway who is trying to use voodoo to create a female monster.
 Larry Buchanan embellishes the original far more so than he did with any of his other AIP remakes.
-The nature of the monster the scientist is experimenting on is changed from a mind-controlled voodoo monster to some nonsense about creating crocodile hybrids and returning people to their evolutionary beginnings, while the purpose of the expedition had been changed from a treasure hunt to a search for oil.
+The nature of the monster the scientist is experimenting on is changed from a mind-controlled voodoo monster to some nonsense about creating human-crocodile hybrids and returning people to their evolutionary beginnings, while the purpose of the expedition had been changed from a treasure hunt to a search for oil.

 The big cheat of the film is the actual provision of the swamp creature.
 Although we get a few glimpses of a claw protruding from a mist-filled tank in the laboratory scenes, the full creature only appears in the last five minutes of the film.
 It eventually turns out to be the good old Larry Buchanan standby of the monster with ping-pong ball eyeballs.
 It is almost a completely useless monster in that all it does during its time on screen is stagger out the doorway of the house, throw mad scientist Jeff Alexander into the river to be devoured by crocodiles before jumping in after him itself.